• Skip to primary navigation

 • Fold in nuts if using.

-• Make spoonfuls or scoops with a 2 Tbsp muffin scoop.
+• Make spoonfuls or scoops with a 2 tablespoon muffin scoop.
 If desired, roll in a bit of granulated sweetener before baking.
 You get a really nice "punch" of sweetness without adding a lot of sweetener when you coat cookies rather than adding more to the batter. :-P.

 • Place spoonfuls or scoops on a baking sheet (the scoops result in a cookie that really resembles the Enjoy Life ones :-)).